 The policy recommendations Mr Fitzpatrick gave for preventing further proliferation all related to the strengthening of different ‘tools’ of non-proliferation.
 Among these are transparency, IAEA verification, enforcement of UN Security Council resolutions, regulation of enrichment and reprocessing, setting clear conditions of supply of fuel, strengthening regional arms control, and finally also deterrence and reassurance.

-information see the recent IISS publication Nuclear Programmes in the Middle East: In the Shadow of Iran.
+For further information see the recent IISS publication Nuclear Programmes in the Middle East: In the Shadow of Iran.